manonironside/ironside-website/content/authors/admin/_index.md

 ---
 # Display name
-title: Manon Ironside
+title: Manon Ironside, PhD

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: PhD Candidate in Clinical Science
+role: Incoming Postdoctoral Researcher (Fall 2023)

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: University of California Berkeley
+  - name: University of California San Diego
     url:

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include mood disorders, obsessive compulsive disorder, decision making, and computational psychiatry.
+bio: Manon Ironside, PhD

 # Interests to show in About widget
 interests:
+  - Complex systems
+  - Implementation of evidence-based mental health interventions
   - Reinforcement learning
   - Decision making
   - Computational Psychiatry